theonetrade/backtest-kit/docs/classes/PersistIntervalUtils.md

 useDummy(): void;
 ```

-Switches to a dummy persist adapter that discards all writes.
+Switches to PersistIntervalDummyInstance (all operations are no-ops).